Industry Liaison

 A2

-Normally, it takes from three weeks to one month.
+Normally, it takes at least one month.
 During busy periods or when it takes time to adjust the wording of the agreement, it takes longer.

-Although Tokyo Tech will respond as quickly as possible to requests to revise the wording of the agreement, it could take time to adjust the agreement.
+Although Science Tokyo will respond as quickly as possible to requests to revise the wording of the agreement, it could take time to adjust the agreement.

 Q3